HarryAllen1/tsa-grouping-thing/docs/admin/registration.md

 There are two ways to nationally register students: [assisted](#assisted) (which uses some features of the Team Creation site) or [manually](#manually).

-Use the assisted method when you are registering a large number of members (such as during regionals registration).
+Use the assisted method when you are registering a large number of members (such as during the January Qualifier registration).
 Otherwise, use the manual method (which can oftentimes end up faster with small numbers of members).

 ### Assisted